aigjermo/multicast-presentation/src/b-interdomain.md

 ## Join latency

-SA messages are sent periodically, resulting in significant possible delay from a when a receiver joins to they get the first packages.
+SA messages are sent periodically, resulting in significant possible delay from a when a receiver joins to they get the first packets.

 . . .